Rhode Island Counseling License Requirements

 - Complete formal education related to alcohol and drug education, if not completed as part of a degree (140 hours for PADCs, 300 hours for CADCs, and 180 hours for CAADCs).

-- Pass the required exam (CADC applicants must pass the IC&RC Examination for Alcohol and Drug Counselors and CAADC applicants must pass the IC&RC Examination for Advanced Alcohol and Drug Counselors).
+- Pass the required exam (CADC applicants must pass the International Certification and Reciprocity Consortium (IC&RC) Alcohol and Drug Counselors (ADC) exam and CAADC applicants must pass the IC&RC Advanced Alcohol and Drug Counselors (AADC) exam).

 - Certified Clinical Supervisor (CCS)